Industrial Fastener · Screws Series

 A concrete screw has a hardened thread profile specifically designed to cut into concrete and base materials, plus a hardened body that won't strip during installation.
 Regular screws would not survive contact with concrete.
 The blue ceramic-zinc coating is also corrosion-protective and visually distinctive.

-Need a quote on Concrete Screw (Concrete Anchor Screw)?
+Ready to quote Concrete Screw (Concrete Anchor Screw)?